vahidhedayati/jssh/README.md

 ```

 #### Why pingpong ?

 Websockets by default can be configured to have a timeout for connections, setting this to 0 will set websockets to not time out.
 This principal works usually in a standard websocket implementation.

 (the following is my own clonclusion)

-In this plugin SSH connections/commands are sent via async, this then puts the websocket request as a background task that pushes messages to frontend as of and when they come in.
+In this plugin SSH connections/commands are sent via async, this puts the websocket request as a background task that pushes messages to frontend as of and when they come in.
 I think this layer of async breaks the rule of a typical connection whcih is bound and awaiting response/request.

-When attempting the standards on this plugin the result was upon a tail -f nothing else could be executed on remote host and if left without async it probably would have worked fine.
-The reason pingpong was introduced was to keep the async conection alive by sending a PONG from frontend that backend receives, sits on for set pingRate time (in millisconds), the to trigger a ping as a private message to frontend that made the initiation.
-The ping is received privately and another PONG is sent.
-This keeps the connection alive.

-I have been testing this and it does appear connections that previously where closed after a set period of time are now remaining/left open.
+The reason pingpong was introduced was to keep the async conection alive by sending an invisible ping/pong between backend/frontend connections.